 Rule 4: No one can’t give consent if they are drunk or stoned.
 If a person is too intoxicated to know what they are doing, then they can’t give consent.

 Rule 5: “No” means stop.
 If a person decides in the middle of an intimate moment that they don’t want to continue all previous yes’s are null and void.
 Whatever you were doing comes to an end, until you’re both consenting again.

 Rule 6: Date with empathy.
 Every approach, every sexual encounter, every romance you are part of, do your best to ensure that the person not only enjoys the experience but that it enriches their lives and is better off for having had it.

 Rule 7: Be safe and compassionate: Safe sex is mandatory.
 However, there is no such thing as safe love.
-It is a risk of the heart.
-But it is well worth the reward.
+Every relationship you enter is a risk of the heart, but many are well worth the reward.